op3/angcorrwat/README.md

 [![License](https://img.shields.io/badge/License-GPL%20v3+-blue.svg)](LICENSE)
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/op3/angcorrwat/master?filepath=doc%2Ftutorial.ipynb)

-This python library can be used to calculate angular distributions.
+This python library can be used to calculate angular distributions/correlations.

-It is planned to add the calculation of angular correlations in the future.
+## Dependencies

+To use the library, the following dependencies have to be fullfilled:

+- python≥3.6
+- sympy

+To run the tutorial notebook, matplotlib is required.

 ## Usage